allebone/help.omni.af.mil/docs/PEX/Ops.md

      4. Click Save.
 3. Select the View from the list.
 4. Click the X next to the View Title.
-5. Confirm you to delete the selected view.
+5. Confirm you deleted the selected view.

 **Create a new Go/No-Go Item**